PIE BOLTON

 Tertiary studies in both art and science (geology), and her endless quest for knowledge have resulted in a unique, authoritative practice.
 She has tertiary qualifications in ceramics and has completed an MFA at RMIT University, Melbourne.
 She was employed professionally as a Ceramic Technician, heading up the workshops at Holmesglen TAFE and RMIT University for more than a decade.

 In 2019 Bolton founded The Kiln Room, a unique ceramic resource in Melbourne.
-The Kiln Room is a fully equipped ceramic studio, growing in facilities and services as required by the ceramic community with intent to build connections between artists.
-Aims are to promote the sharing of knowledge and to embody the continued generosity of spirit of ceramicists and potters.
-The studio offers Bolton the opportunity to pursue her obsession with the firing process.
-The Kiln Room offers a specialist ceramic firing service, education program, technical expertise, mentorship, installation consultancy, artist studios and residency program.
+The Kiln Room was a fully equipped ceramic studio, growing in facilities and services as required by the ceramic community with intent to build connections between artists.
+Aims were to promote the sharing of knowledge and to embody the continued generosity of spirit of ceramicists and potters.
+The studio offered Bolton the opportunity to pursue her obsession with the firing process.
+The Kiln Room offered a specialist ceramic firing service, education program, technical expertise, mentorship, installation consultancy, artist studios and residency program.
+In early 2025 Bolton sold The Kiln Room.
+She now concentrates on her own practice in a large studio next door to The Kiln Room which she shares with Mish Merrifield.
+Bolton’s future plans include establishing a large studio with wood fired kilns in a rural setting on the Mornington Peninsula.

 Photo by Rob Barron

-My studio is located on the stolen lands of the Boon Wurrung People of the Kulin Nation and I recognise that Aboriginal sovereignty was never ceded.
-I respect their ongoing culture and connection to Country.
-I pay my respects to their Spirits, Ancestors and Elders, past, present and emerging and extend this respect to all First Nations Peoples across the lands and waters on which I visit, live, work and make.
+My studio is located on the unceded lands of the Boon Wurrung People of the Kulin Nation.
+I pay my deep respect to their Spirits, Ancestors and Elders, past, present and emerging and extend this respect to all First Nations Peoples across the lands and waters on which I visit, live, work and make.